AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 * Spot violation of "low coupling, high cohesion"
 * Spot circular imports -->

-Most issue reports are for social interactions only, which constitutes a source of distraction.

 The UML Class Diagram gives a high-level overview.
 Cannot distinguish whether the added file is a third-party dependency or written by user himself: needs to index the namespace for STEP ONE.